 Redundancy insurance can help provide you with financial support after you’ve been made involuntarily redundant due to an illness or injury.
-The redundancy cover can provide delivers you with a supplement income for a period.
 For example, your redundancy cover might pay you 75% of your lost income for three months.

 Redundancy insurance policies aren’t a typical feature of income protection.
 If offered by an income protection insurance company, they could be offered as an optional extra that you can add to your income protection cover.

 You might find that banks may offer redundancy cover to customers with both a mortgage and income protection policy.
 With these products, the benefits paid out generally go straight towards home loan repayments.